blacksph3re/rl_windturbine/Readme.md

 One with the complex networks (fifth from top)
 One with complex networks and higher gamma/tau (sixth from top) One who should hold a specific rotational speed (seventh)

+### **10/17**

+Unfortunately I can't really look at my simulations at the moment, because the server seems to be unavailable.
+However I fixed checkpoint writing and a bug of a duplicate reset at startup.